Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 Medial Collateral Ligament (MCL)

 The medial collateral ligament is a strong, flat band inside your knee that stretches from the medial epicondyle of the femur to the condyle of the tibia.
-It is a crucial part of the knee for preventing the knee from bending too much sideways.
+It is a crucial part of the knee to prevent bending too much sideways.

-When you hear about knee injuries in sports, many times the MCL gets hurt.
+When you hear about knee injuries in sports, the MCL often gets hurt.
 It is the most common type of knee ligament injury in activities like skiing, where there is much side-to-side movement.

 The MCL has two main parts: the superficial ligament, also called the tibiofemoral ligament, and the deep ligament, known as the mid-third capsular ligament.
 These parts work together to keep your knee stable and safe during movement.